Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 Start Using the ADHD Assessment and Report in Your Practice Today

-With this protocol and report, healthcare professionals can better respond to patients’ questions and concerns around potential ADHD diagnosis.
+With this protocol and report, healthcare professionals can better respond to patients’ questions and concerns around potential ADHD diagnosis, and monitor adults and children's ADHD symptoms with age-appropriate data.
 It’s clear that as greater awareness and prevalence of ADHD emerges, assessments that can provide an objective, scientifically-backed, and comprehensive look at cognitive markers are key to taking patient care to the next level.

 If you have any questions or comments as you begin to use The Creyos ADHD Assessment Tool and Report, please let us know—you can contact us at help@creyos.com or send a line directly to your customer success manager.
 We look forward to hearing from you.